 At least two trained fire wardens should be designated in a care home facility, taking into account shift patterns.
 Provisions must be made so cover is always available.

 The correct type of fire extinguishers must be in place and require annual servicing.
 Regulations dictate the number and type of extinguishers required per business.

 Regulations state that care homes must have an L1 Fire Alarm System fitted.
 This type of alarm provides coverage throughout the building.

 Alarm Receiving Centre (ARC)

 Care homes must have the facility to automatically contact an Alarm Receiving Centre when fire alarm signals are activated.
 This applies to new fire systems or those having an upgrade.
 This ruling is not retrospective to systems already in place, however the FRA will assess any requirement for an update.
-Churches Fire can install and maintain your business ARC.
+Churches Fire & Security can install and maintain your business fire alarms and monitoring set up with an alarm receiving centre ARC.

 Contact us today to discuss your care home fire safety requirements.GET IN TOUCH